klu1211/pytorch-toolbox/README.md

 #### To have a play around with the pretrained model
+1. `docker container build . --tag human-protein-image-classification`
-`docker container run -t -p 8888:8888 human-protein-image-classification scripts/notebooks.sh`
+2. `docker container run -t -p 8888:8888 human-protein-image-classification scripts/notebooks.sh`

-Then open the `inference_node.ipynb` notebook
+Then open the `inference.ipynb` notebook

 #### Currently doing: